 Phishing is the act of trying to gain access to your personal information via the internet; especially with the use of misleading emails.
 This is one of the primary methods a fraudster will use to compromise your personal information.
-The emails will cite an invented scenario which require haste and include dire consequences if requests aren’t complied with in a short time period.
+The emails will cite an invented scenario that require haste and include dire consequences if requests aren’t complied with in a short time period.
 The scenario will either persuade you to divulge sensitive information, send money to an unknown party or click a link that will initiate viruses that give criminals access to your computer.

 Pharming/ Web Address Spoofing

 Vishing is phishing carried out over the phone.
 You may either get a direct phone call from a fraudster falsely representing an organization or individual or you could receive an email, letter or voicemail with a return phone number.
 To protect yourself, never respond directly to the number presented.
 Independently contact the organization or individual using the phone number that is publicly listed.
-Also it is important to note that, as with most other institutions, WSFS Bank will never ask you to disclose or confirm your password, PIN, or full Social Security Number.
+Also, it is important to note that, as with most other institutions, WSFS Bank will never ask you to disclose or confirm your password, PIN, or full Social Security Number.

 Credit/Debit Card Fraud

 Credit card fraud may take many forms including identity theft, stolen personal information and a legitimate card holder making illegal claims.
 See methods of committing credit card fraud listed below:

 - Card Not Present Transactions

 - Card Skimming Machines

 This occurs when unknown individuals take out unauthorized loans in your name using false documents and possibly forging your signature.
 In order to catch this kind of fraud you should check your credit report to ensure that all liabilities are legitimate.